techmyth/techmyth.github.io/content/posts/homelab-automated-vmware-infras-doc.en.md

 PS C:\WINDOWS\system32>
 ```

-Once the process of collecting the information from the vCenter is finished, the command saves the report as specified with the **OutputFolderPath** parameter.
-The following image shows the generated report in the **Word,Text,HTML** format.
+Once the process of collecting the information from the vCenter is finished, the command saves the report as specified with the `OutputFolderPath` parameter.
+The following image shows the generated report in the `Word,Text,HTML` format.

 ![Text](/img/2021-06-06_13-57.webp#center)

-Below I show you some images showing the result of the report collected from the vCenter **vcenter-01v**:
+Below I show you some images showing the result of the report collected from the vCenter `vcenter-01v`:

 ![Text](/img/asbuiltreport-vsphere.webp#center)

 ### Summary

-In this lab we learned how easy it is to create documentation about our virtual infrastructure by using freely available tools.
-“As Built Report” is a robust tool that facilitates the manual process of creating or updating our documentation.
+In this lab we learned how easy it is to create documentation about our virtual infrastructure by using freely available tools. `As Built Report` is a robust tool that facilitates the manual process of creating or updating our documentation.